kni-neu/website-6120/_homeworks/homework-6.md

   ```

   You will need to edit between `START CODE HERE` and `END CODE HERE`.

-* The dataset has several different sizes for prototyping, evaluation, and training, and can be found [here](https://course.ccs.neu.edu/cs6120s25/data//named-entities).
-If you're on a GCP VM, you can download with the bash command `wget`.
-If you wish to download inside of a notebook, you can type in a shell commnad with a `!`.

 * Document templates can be either [Overleaf TeX File](https://www.overleaf.com/read/zfwcfsbbgtxj) or [DOCX File](https://docs.google.com/
 document/d/1qXipr5Ko2Xpf71GbLzEZXa9khB5w4O2B/edit?usp=sharing&ouid=117230435864186314036&rtpof=true&sd=true).
 When you've compiled/finishe